MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/service/service-contract-flow.md

     |----------------|------------|---------------|---------------|
     |SV000001|RESOURCE1|t|1|

-    3. The Allocation will be changed to a Status to Active.
+    3. The Allocation is changed to a Status to Active.
-    4. Refreshing the Dispatch Board will show the **No of Allocations** changed from 0 to 1 for the Service Order.
+    4. Refreshing the Dispatch Board shows the **No of Allocations** changed from 0 to 1 for the Service Order.

-### <a name="results-2"></a>Results
+### Results

-- Service Orders will be created for the Service Contracts
+- Service Orders are created for the Service Contracts
-- The Service Orders will be allocated to a resource to complete the work
+- The Service Orders are allocated to a resource to complete the work

-## <a name="complete-the-time-entry-for-the-service-order-and-post-the-service-order"></a>Complete the time entry for the Service Order and Post the Service Order
+## Complete the time entry for the service order and post the service order

-### <a name="scenario-3"></a>Scenario
+### Scenario

-The service technician will register their time directly against the Service Order, then mark order as finished.
+The service technician registers their time directly against the Service Order, then mark order as finished.

 > [!NOTE]
 > Time Entry for Service Orders can be entered via Time Sheets.
 For more information, see [link to Timesheet if this note makes sense].

-### <a name="steps-2"></a>Steps
+### Steps

 1. Locate the Service Order and enter the time into the Service Line
    1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Orders**, and then choose the related link.